oyieroyier/javascript_practice/objects/README.md

 }
 ```

-##Inheritance
+## Inheritance

+Inheritance is the process of reusing _objects_ that serve as _prototypes_.

+One object is based upon another object instead of having to retype the properties afresh.

+Think of it like the concept of forking/cloning a GitHub repository instead of just coding everything from scratch.

+Basing an object on another object is called **_prototypal inheritance_** or **_prototype-based inheritance_**.

-Check object.js file from **line 37** to follow through the notes and code on Inheritance.
+Check `object.js` file from **line 37** to follow through the notes and code on Inheritance.

 For optimal results, install the [Quokka Extension](https://marketplace.visualstudio.com/items?itemName=WallabyJs.quokka-vscode) on VS Code.

 Enable the Quokka extension on the file using the keyboard shortcut `Ctrl` + `K`, and then `Q`.

 ### Property Access Errors

 Property access expressions don't always return a value.

 It is NOT an error to query a property that does not exist.
 It will simply return `undefined`.